 There are three layers to your tear film: lipid (oil), aqueous (water), and mucus.
 The composition of these layers helps protect and nourish the surface of your eyes.
 When these layers are not functioning properly the tears can evaporate rapidly or not reach the entire surface of the eye, causing irritation and other dry eye symptoms.

 While most prevalent in people over age 50 and more common in women than men, dry eye can affect anyone.
 The most common symptoms of dry eye include: grittiness, burning, watering, redness, fluctuating vision, fatigue, light sensitivity and intolerance to contact lenses.
 If you are suffering from any of these symptoms some or all of the time please call for an appointment with one of our dry eye specialist.

 When you come to Horizon Eye Specialists we use a multi-faceted approach to your condition.
-We will use the latest technology available in diagnostic testing.
+Our doctors now provide services towards addressing this important eye problem in routine dry eye clinic blocks.
+The doctor will work hands on with our patients and dry eye technician team to zero in on treatment options.
+A dry eye patient will begin their visit with our expert technicians using the latest technology available in diagnostic testing.
 Your process may include:

 Once testing is completed, our specialists will study the images, accurately evaluate your condition and suggest a course of treatment to best fit your individual needs.